voxpelli/node-installed-check/README.md

 * `--ignore-dev` / `-d` – if set then dev dependencies won't be included in the non-version checks.
 * `--strict` / `-s` – treats warnings as errors

+## Fix options
+  * `--fix` – tries to apply all suggestions and write them back to disk

 ## Workspace options

   * `--no-include-workspace-root` – excludes the workspace root package.
 Negated equivalent of npm's [`--include-workspace-root`](https://docs.npmjs.com/cli/v10/commands/npm-run-script#include-workspace-root)